Installation

 LDCONN_DELETE Ability to remove protocols previously registered in the gadget

-If you plan on using the gadget and register new protocols, make sure you have the correct permissions set for you.
+If you plan on using the gadget and register new protocols, make sure you have the correct permissions.

 A bug from BIOVIA creates issues with group names including spaces.
 The group Discngine/LiveDesign Connector/Administrators was kept for backward compatibility reason but it is highly recommended to use only the group Discngine/LiveDesignConnector/Administrators.